 Peacemaking looks at the long term view of reconciliation.
-It takes more time and effort to work out the differences, but it ultimately honors both God and each other.
-It doesn’t avoid the conflict or pretend it doesn’t exist, but it looks at the end result, instead of the immediate outcome.
+It takes more time and effort to work out the differences.
+But it ultimately honors both God and each other.
+It doesn’t avoid the conflict or pretend it doesn’t exist.
+Rather it looks at the end result, instead of the immediate outcome.

 JESUS IS THE ULTIMATE PEACEMAKER

-Not long after He preached the Beatitudes, Jesus got into a boat and crossed over to His hometown.
+Not long after He preached the Beatitudes, where he said “Blessed are the peacemakers,” Jesus went to His hometown.
 In this place where He had scraped His knees and grown from a little boy to a man, He reunited with the people who had known Him for His entire life.

 Some men brought Him a paralyzed man on a mat.
 Jesus took one look at the faith of those men carrying their friend and said to the man, “Take heart, my son; your sins are forgiven” (Matthew 9:2).